Map the Myth

 Who This Is For

-This space is for the ones who build with meaning.
+This is for those who build with meaning.

-For the writers, worldbuilders, and mythkeepers who sense that a great story begins in silence—where archetype and land speak first.
+For writers and worldbuilders who sense that a great story begins where archetype and land speak first.

 Who refuse to build hollow empires…